 The route is clearly marked, and you won’t struggle to find the path – just follow the scores of people ahead of you.

-Coogee to Bondi Walk: The route and highlights
+Coogee to Bondi Beach walk: The route and highlights

 Coogee to Gordons Bay

 When I arrived at Coogee Beach, I was pleasantly surprised.

 Coogee Beach was my first taste of the eastern beaches, and I loved it (except the crowds, but I had to suck it up).